waltergpc/ticket_api_challenge/README.md

 Second endpoint will be a GET request with path `receipts/{id}/points`, where the {id} needs to be a required string with uuid format

+### Testing

+In order to run tests locally, node and npm should be installed, please refer to the upper part of the documentation to install.

+Once installed, install and run repository locally using npm commands as stated above, once accomplished, you can run the next command to run tests:

+`npm run test`